adityarajofficial0096/codealpha_task_3/README.md

-# CodeAlpha Task Number - 3
+# CodeAlpha Task Number - 3 (Spotify Clone using JavaScript, CSS, HTML)
 # ▶︎ Task - 3 : Music player using JavaScript :-
+(I have Built a Clone of Spotify Music which is exactly matches this Project's Requirements.)

 The architecture, which is divided into three buckets, will be used: CSS (Cascading Style Sheets (adding Create a personal portfolio showcasing your skills,